jana-alam/dream-dev-team/README.md

-# Project Developer Selection Team
+# Hire Developers To Team

-This project was created with create-react-app provided by facebook.
-You will find the code organised.
-All of the componets are structured inside src folder.

-## favicon

-If you want to change the favicon then replace the favicon.ico from publc folder

-## Live Url

-This project deployed in netlify.
-You can check the website from here https://dream-dev-team.netlify.app/

-## How it works
+Check the live site on link: https://dream-dev-team.netlify.app/

-You have to select the developer as per your project requirement from the website and it will give you the cost needed per hour.
+- You can use this website to select developers as per your requirement where developers are hired on hourly basis
+- I have developed this project with create-react-app and vanilla css
+- When you select someone, you will find name & image on the cart and price to hire the developers you selected.